andrewbury/SolarwindsInterfaceTrafficPrediction/README.md

 window_size: the number of predictions to forecast into the future, the larger the value the more inaccurate the preditions become

-This command will output to you the window_size number of forecasts.
+This command will output to you the window_size number of forecasts, starting with the most recent value first.
 I would not set too big of a value for window_size as it can tend to get inaccurate after a bit.

 Alright, happy forecasting :)